All Episodes

 Let me see some numbers.

-I'm gonna tell them to do just get a feel for what's going on out there and see if maybe it's possible.
+I'm going to tell them to do just get a feel for what's going on out there and see if maybe it's possible.

 But you know what?

-Maybe if the i if the democrats keep doing what they're doing, and you look at the dramatic decline in support with especially if you're looking demographically, Hispanic Americans and African Americans are leaving the Democratic Party and drove in droves.
+Maybe if the Democrats keep doing what they're doing and you look at the dramatic decline in support with, especially if you're looking demographically, Hispanic Americans and African Americans are leaving the Democratic Party and droves.

-So I'm gonna just for you, we will do a dive and we'll talk about it in the days to come, okay?
+So I'm going to, just for you, we will do a dive and we'll talk about it in the days to come, okay?

 We would love that, Sean.